Information on academic misconduct for students.

 Deliberately allowing your own work to be copied undermines the assessment process.
 You are required to take reasonable measures to protect your assessed work from unauthorised access.
 For example, if you put any such work on a public repository then you must set access permissions appropriately (generally permitting access only to yourself, or your group in the case of group practicals).
 Where there is collusion between students, all students involved may be penalised or disciplined.

-Academic misconduct is often easy to detect and the School will use a number of methods to screen coursework.
+Academic misconduct is often easy to detect and the School will use a number of methods to screen coursework, e.g., MOSS for software and Turnitin for essays.
 When misconduct is detected, it will be reported first to the School Academic Misconduct Officer who will decide if there is a case to answer; if this is so then the matter will be reported to the College Academic Misconduct Officer.
 His or her committee will then follow due process and determine if an offence has been committed.
 If the committee finds that an offence was committed then an appropriate penalty will be applied and the student's academic record amended to show that an offence was committed.

 Work that is not for credit